zmalone91/ZM_Portfolio/README.md

 <br>

 # [Project 3 - Machine Learning Toolkit - Regression Models](https://github.com/zmalone91/ML_Toolkit)
-Analysis and Education tool for different ML algorithms and parameter tuning!
+Analysis and Education tool for different ML algorithms and parameter tuning!<br>

 * Interactive Web App using Streamlit to play around with some of the common algorithm types in Machine Learning.
 Including Linear Regression Polynomial Regression, SVR, Decision Tree/Random Forest Regression and penalty/regularization options with L1 - LassoCV, L2 - RidgeCV, and ElasticNetCV. <br>
 * The model is both practical and educational as it allows you to see the impact of tuning paremeters to your RMSE and R2 scores.
 Using PCA, the 2 main component features are graphed for a visual representation of the data transformed into just 2 dimensions. <br>